RituPande/ritupande.github.io/_posts/2022-02-20-Entropy-IG-MI.md

 It should be noted that a skewed probability distribution has more certainity and less surprise and therefore low entropy.
 A uniformally distributed random variable has more uncertainity, hence potential for more suprise factor and therefore higher entropy.

 ### 1.2 Cross-Entropy
-Entropy also provides a means to compare two probability distributions.
-If P is a true distribution and Q an approximation of it, cross entropy can be intuitively understood as  avaerage or expeceted number of bits required to represent an event in P using Q to encode it.
+If P is a true distribution and Q an approximation of it, cross entropy can be intuitively understood as  average or expeceted number of bits required to represent an event in P using Q to encode it.
 More precisely,
 $$ \displaystyle H(P,Q) = - \sum_1^K p(x)log_2(q(x)) $$
 where p(x) is the probability of the event x in P and q(x) is the probability of the same event x in Q.